Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ### Your network contains an Active Directory forest named contoso.com.
 The forest contains a single domain.
 You have an Azure subscription named Sub1 that is associated to an Azure Active Directory (Azure AD) tenant named contoso.com.
 You plan to deploy Azure AD Connect and to integrate Active Directory and the Azure AD tenant.
 You need to recommend an integration solution that meets the following requirements: Ensures that password policies and user logon restrictions apply to user accounts that are synced to the Tenant.
 Minimizes the number of servers required for the solution.
 Which authentication method should you include in the recommendation?

-- [ ] federated identity with Active Directory Federation Services (AD FS).
+- [ ] Federated identity with Active Directory Federation Services (AD FS).
-- [ ] password hash synchronization with seamless single sign-on (SSO).
+- [ ] Password hash synchronization with seamless single sign-on (SSO).
-- [x] pass-through authentication with seamless single sign-on (SSO)
+- [x] Pass-through authentication with seamless single sign-on (SSO)

 ### You need to deploy Microsoft Antimalware to meet the platform protection requirements.
 What should you do?